Press Release, Centre for Business Research, University of Cambridge

 Telephone: 01223 765320

-Treasury economic modelling is flawed say economists from the Centre for Business Research (CBR), Judge Business School, University of Cambridge
+Treasury economic modelling is flawed say economists from the Centre for Business Research (CBR), Cambridge Judge Business School, University of Cambridge.

 The new paper “How the Economics Profession Got it Wrong on Brexit”, predicts that the decision to take the UK out of the European Union will only have a small negative impact on economic growth over the coming years, and is likely to have a minor impact on living standards.
 These conclusions contrast with the large negative impacts predicted by others and particularly by the Treasury.